B-U-I-L-T-UIUC/BUILT-Website/README.md

  A branch should be named with a proper name as well to signal to others what the purpose of the banch is, who is working on the branch, and where a feature will be located.

- For example a branch for a rotating photo carosoul feature on an about page by Steven can take on the form:  ***stevenuru/about/rotating-carousel***
+ For example a branch for a rotating photo carousel feature on an about page by Steven can take on the form:  ***stevenuru/about/rotating-carousel***

 ### Commits